-Pam Oldham Inmann, (Republican - Fourth Congressional District; Senate District 4/House District 45) and the former Executive Director of the Western Governors' Association, was appointed to succeed Mr. Kester on November 26, 2013.
+Pam Oldham Inmann, (Republican - Fourth Congressional District; Senate District 4/House District 45) and the former Executive Director of the Western Governors' Association, she was appointed to her first term on November 26, 2013.
 Ms. Inmann's term will remain in effect until July 1, 2017.
+She is hte current Vice-Chair of the Commission.
 Ms. Pam Oldham Inmann serves as the business representative to the Colorado Racing Commission, which requires that the Commission member have five or more years of business experience in a management-level capacity.
-Ms. Inmann's first term of service will remain in effect until July 2017.
 Her professional management background is very extensive and diverse.
 It includes government service as the Executive Director of the Western Governors' Association, a position that she held for approximately eight years.
-Additionally, she has been employed in positions in the private sector, including that of Director of State Government Affairs/Western District for Altria Corporate Services, Inc. for approximately thirteen years and, prior to that, serving as Director of Special Projects for the Rocky Mountain Oil and Gas Association for approximately ten years.
+Additionally, she has been employed in positions in the private sector, including that of Director of State Government Affairs/ Western District for Altria Corporate Services, Inc. for approximately thirteen years and, prior to that, serving as Director of Special Projects for the Rocky Mountain Oil and Gas Association for approximately ten years.